List of Most Frequently asked Agile Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Report of resolution is handed

-8) Time coverage:- Amount of time given to a code in question in testing.
-It is measured by the ratio of no. of line of code called by test suite by total no. of the relative lines of code (in percentage)
+- Time coverage: Amount of time given to code in question in testing.
+It is measured by the ratio of no. of the line of code called by test suite by total no. of the relative lines of code (in percentage).

 Agile methodology is designed to complete the task in the shorter time slot, which precisely satisfies the needs of the client and at the same time scrum is famous for its flexibility according to the requirements.

-In this article, we have touched top Agile Interview Questions which are most popular and frequently asked.
+In this article, we have touched the top Agile interview questions which are most popular and frequently asked.
 This, in turn, will surely benefit you from the point of an interview as well as brushing your Agile and Scrum knowledge.

 All the best !!!

-If you have any more questions, please share in the comments section below.
+If you have any more questions, please share it in the comments section below.